 OBJ Gives LSU Players Wads of Cash

-Justin Jefferson, a junior, caught nine balls for 106 yards from quarterback Joe Burrow in the CFP national title game.
-He was so good this postseason and has entered the 2020 NFL Draft because of it.
+Justin Jefferson, a junior, caught nine balls for 106 yards from Heisman Trophy winning quarterback Joe Burrow in the CFP national title game on ESPN.
+He was so good during the postseason that he entered the 2020 NFL Draft because of it.
 But to be seen accepting cash from OBJ is something the NCAA will likely want to look at.

 Is it an NCAA violation for this to happen?
 That’s the question that needs to be answered.
 Odell Beckham Jr. definitely has the the money to do what he wants, but handing out cash to players on his college football team is pretty crazy to see.